asood-life/baxter-sma/README.md

 <hr>
 <div>
-    Thank you for visiting!
-If you find value in this project, please consider giving it a ⭐ star.
-Your support is greatly appreciated and assists others discover the project.
-If you have any requests for enhancements or find any bugs, please report them under <a href="https://github.com/asood-life/baxter-sma/issues">Issues</a>.
-Your feedback is invaluable in making this project better for everyone.
+    Thank you for taking the time to go through this project!
+If you find it valuable, please consider giving it a ⭐ star.
+Your support is appreciated and helps others in discovering the project.
+Should you have any enhancement requests or encounter a bug, please report it in the <a href="https://github.com/asood-life/baxter-sma/issues">Issues</a> section.
+Your feedback is crucial in improving this project for all.
 </div>